mockoon/mockoon.com/content/docs/latest/api-endpoints/routing.md

 The prefix will appear under your environment name in the environments list.
 All your environment's routes will now be prefixed and available at the following address `http://localhost:port/myprefix/myroute` instead of `http://localhost:port/myroute`.

-You need to restart the environment for the change to take effect.

 ## API routes

 Mockoon uses Express to run the mock servers.
 In general, most of the Express' documentation applies.
 Please refer to the [routing documentation](https://expressjs.com/en/guide/routing.html) for more information and examples on the following topics.